ismet55555/yojenkins/dev_things/contribution_guide.md

 5. `git` add and commit as you like, adding good and useful commit messages

-6. Once all changes and interations are complete, increment and tag the build version
+6. Once all changes and integrations are complete, increment and tag the build version
     - `bumpversion patch`

 6. Push changes to your development branch